 The projects with check marks in the Transportation and Parking column of Table 15-1 are those that may result in construction or operational impacts on transportation in the study area.
-Chapter 8 of Appendix A, Transportation Discipline Report, and Appendix B, Parking Discipline Report, provide detailed information on the impacts of each checked project.
+Chapter 8 of Final EIS Appendix A, Transportation Discipline Report, and Appendix B, Parking Discipline Report, provide detailed information on the impacts of each checked project.

 Projects that may be under construction simultaneously with AWPOW are identified in Section 15.2.
 All of these projects are likely to result in varying degrees of traffic congestion and diversion during construction because of detours, lane closures, and additional truck traffic.
 Most would also result in some disruption to on-street parking and loading spaces, although there is generally sufficient off-street parking to accommodate these temporary reductions.
 Transit and freight vehicles, as well as general-purpose traffic, would experience these impacts.
-Construction of the Seattle Multimodal Terminal at Colman Dock would temporarily reduce vehicle storage capacity in the ferry holding lanes, which would further contribute to congestion.
 Pedestrian and bicycle traffic would also experience some delays resulting from the need to detour around the active construction area.